 - “I’m so jealous of you!” = You’re probably the dumbest person I know.

 - “If you need anything, let me know!” = I’ll be sleeping with your partner while you’re gone.

 - “I’m so excited for you!” = I’m so excited for you to die.

 - “Good luck!” = Nice knowing you.

 - “Keep me updated!” = I can’t wait to never hear from you again.

-But wouldn't you rather blissfully march to your doom thinking that these people meant for you to return safely?
-Better to just not confront anyone and feign ignorance until your time it up.
+But wouldn’t you rather blissfully march to your doom thinking that these people meant for you to return safely?
+Better to just not confront anyone and feign ignorance until your time is up.